fengtan/ldap-explorer/README.md

 ### Search and filter

 Quickly search for LDAP entries directly from the VS Code interface.
-[How do I write an LDAP search filter ?](https://ldap.com/ldap-filters/)

 ![Search and filter](screenshots/features.search.png)

 ### Manage bookmarks

-Bookmark LDAP entries you often check, or located in places you may forget.
+Bookmark LDAP entries you often need to check, or located in places you may forget.

 ![Manage bookmarks](screenshots/features.bookmarks.png)